Ring Pessary Without Support: Who Needs It, How It Works & Complete Sizing Guide

 Sizing Guide (Sizes 0–9)

-- Starting size: Most clinicians begin with a size 3 or 4 — then adjust based on fit
+- Starting size: Most clinicians begin with a size 4 — then adjust based on fit

 - Correct fit: The pessary should sit comfortably in the vaginal vault, with one finger fitting easily between the pessary and the vaginal wall